G-Research/siembol/docs/deployment/deployment.md

 ### Enable & Disable components

-These components can be enabled or disabled by modifying the `enabled_apps` list.
+All Siembol components can be enabled or disabled by modifying the `enabled_apps` list.
 By default the enabled_apps list consists of these components:
 ```bash
 - ui